 Solution: The financial manager contacted her virtual assistant, who logged onto Dropbox to retrieve the report.
 As the virtual assistant double checked to make sure the presentation was perfect, she found an error that would have negatively impacted the financial component of the presentation.
 The virtual assistant contacted the financial manager, they revised the section, and the virtual assistant e-mailed the corrected material in time for the financial manager to make her presentation.

 Result: The church avoided the embarrassment of presenting an erroneous presentation to donors and subsequently raised enough money to begin construction of the Family Development Center.

 Situation: A church wanted to develop videos to promote their new worship location but was unfamiliar with video technology and software choices.
-In addition, the church did not staff member who had time to create the either the videos or a promotion plan.
+In addition, the church did not have a staff member who had time to create either the videos or a promotion plan.

-Solution: Virtual Ministry Assistants video conferenced the church to develop a complete strategy, including identifying topics to research, target audience, budget, equipment, branding, and more.
-After the initial meeting, Virtual Ministry Assistants presented options, resources, recommendations and a preliminary marketing strategy to the church.
+Solution: Virtual Ministry Assistants scheduled a video conference with the church to develop a complete strategy, including identifying topics to research, target audience, budget, equipment, branding, and more.
+After the initial meeting, Virtual Ministry Assistants presented options, resources, recommendations, and a preliminary marketing strategy to the church.
 The church decided on the various options they wanted to implement and requested we assign a virtual assistant to implement and orchestrate the plan.

 Result: The church gained valuable exposure for the new worship service in their community and current church members were inspired to help the new worship service get off the ground.
 The first worship service in the new location exceeded expectations in both attendance and volunteer participation.